ProjectPyRhO/Prometheus/README.md

 Prometheus: Modelling as a Service
 ==================================

-This is a repository for building a customised tmpnb server for optogenetics with PyRhO installed and configured.
+This is a repository for building a customised [tmpnb](https://github.com/jupyter/tmpnb) server for optogenetics with [PyRhO](https://github.com/ProjectPyRhO/PyRhO) installed and configured.
+Credit to the [Jupyter team](https://github.com/orgs/jupyter/people) for their work on tmpnb as one of the many great [Jupyter projects](https://github.com/jupyter)!

 Quickstart Prometheus
 ---------------------

 #### Create an account to run the portal and disable root access
 See [this guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04) for details including generating ssh keys.